vedi/knowledge-base/src/documents/samples/heroiclabs.html.md

     ProfileEvents.OnLogoutFinished += onLogoutFinished;

     //
-    // Listener that submits a particular new Soomla record score to a GameUp
+    // Listener that submits a particular new Soomla record score to a Heroic Labs
     // leaderboard.
     //
     LevelUpEvents.OnScoreRecordChanged += onScoreRecordChanged;

     //
-    // An example of how a GameUp achievement might be triggered.
+    // An example of how a Heroic Labs achievement might be triggered.
 This specific
     // example achievement is triggered by exactly matching any current high
     // score, but not beating it.
     //